 In March of 2010, I laid eyes on his death certificate for the first time.
 As sad and difficult as it was to see his death so coldly and officially recorded, it also brought some relief.
 The certificate stated his primary cause of death was respiratory failure which had begun 1 week before his passing, and the secondary cause was bone metastases, onset 1 month before his death.
 So it seems his last sufferings thankfully had not lasted very long.
 Still, I will always be sorry not to have been there for him at his end.

 I do remember once visiting him in a small private hospital well before he died.
 I was shown to his room, and blind as he was, he was in bed without his glasses and his eyes closed.
 I had not yet spoken when he said my name aloud and continued, "Dear, I knew you'd come."

-Anyway, at the same time I received his death certificate, I also came into possession of old school books of his from when he was age 6.
+I once saw old school books of his from when he was age 6.
 In the margins, around the careful repetative handwriting lessons ("The boy likes eggs, The boy likes eggs, The man sees a rat, The man sees a rat" etc) are his small doodles, many of which feature boats and ships, suggesting that even at that young age he was dreaming of his future nine years hence when he would work on a ship and see schools of porpoises and flying fish, turtles with shells 2 feet across and the Golden Gate Bridge.
 I like to picture him this way, content, on the water, and in a state of wonderment, his youthful eyes on the horizon.

 People often ask me if my search and reunion with birthfamily was "good".
 While not perfect, it was very worthwhile, and wonderful for many reasons, but my grandpa was the best reward at the end of a very frustrating journey.